v8yuricoelho/webhooks_app/README.md

 		http://0b6456ba.ngrok.io

-	Copy this and go to /config/environments/development.rb in the application code, search for (line 64):
+	Copy this (without "http://") and go to /config/environments/development.rb in the application code, search for (line 64):

 		config.hosts << ""